dgerabagi/data-curation-environment/flattened_repo.md

 ### A53.
 DCE - Phase 2 - Token Count and Similarity Analysis
 - **Description:** Details the plan to implement token counting for raw and parsed responses, and to calculate a similarity score between AI-generated files and their workspace originals.
 - **Tags:** feature plan, phase 2, token count, similarity, metrics, ui, ux

+### A54. starry-night Readme
+- **Description:** A copy of the readme.md file for the `@wooorm/starry-night` syntax highlighting library, providing a reference for available languages and API usage.
+- **Tags:** documentation, library, syntax highlighting, starry-night

+### A55.
+DCE - FSService Refactoring Plan
+- **Description:** Outlines a strategic plan to refactor the monolithic `FSService` into smaller, more focused services to improve modularity, maintainability, and reduce token count.
+- **Tags:** refactor, architecture, technical debt, services

 ## II.
 Standalone Utilities & Guides